Published on: November 21, 2022 | Updated on: January 13, 2024

 Chiropractic care is effective for many musculoskeletal injuries, including a herniated disc.
 A professional chiropractor can help you naturally relieve pain by adjusting your vertebrae and spinal discs to their original place.
 This treatment may also include therapeutic massages to promote the healing of the supportive muscles at the injury site.

 Orthobiologic Treatments for a Herniated Disc

 Orthobiologic treatments, such as cell-based and platelet-rich plasma (PRP) therapies, are becoming increasingly popular for many orthopedic, spine, and sports-related injuries.
 These are less invasive and less painful treatment options with a short recovery time.

 At CELLAXYS, we perform both types of orthobiologic treatments.
 Depending on your condition, the doctor will opt for any of these methods:

 Also known as stem-cell therapies, this treatment method extracts the patient’s or “autologous” tissues, processes them, and reinjects them into the injury site.
 We usually take healthy cells from your adipose (fat) cell, called Minimally Manipulated Adipose Tissue Transplant (MMAT), or bone marrow, called Bone Marrow Concentrate.

 Platelet-Rich Plasma (PRP) Therapy

-PRP involves drawing a blood sample from the patient, isolating platelets from it, and reinjecting them into the injury site.
+PRP involves drawing a blood sample from the patient, isolating platelets, and reinjecting them into the injury site.
 Platelets are our body’s first line of defense.
 They release 10 Growth Factors, attract healthy cells from the blood, and produce fibrin to promote the development of new tissues.

-Cell-based therapies take about 1.5 hours to complete, while PRP completes in 45 minutes.
-Both are outpatient procedures, so you can go home right after.
+Cell-based therapies take about 1.5 hours, while PRP is completed in 45 minutes.
+Both are outpatient procedures so that you can go home right after.